caltechlibrary/iga/docs/tips.md

 * `subjects`: a list of subject keywords.
 IGA looks in the `keywords` field offered by both `codemeta.json` and `CITATION.cff`; it also uses the `programmingLanguages` field of `codemeta.json`, and optionally, the subject keywords provided in the GitHub repository metadata.
 * `title`: IGA constructs the title from two parts.
 For the first part, it looks to the `codemeta.json` and `CITATION.cff` files for the fields `name` and `title`, respectively; if neither are available, it uses the GitHub repository name.
 For the second part, IGA uses the name of the GitHub release, or if that is missing, it uses the git tag name of the GitHub release.
 * `version`: for this, IGA uses the git tag of the GitHub release.
 If the tag is of the form "_vX.Y.Z_" or "_version X.Y.Z_" or similar, IGA strips off the leading `v` or `version`.

+## What if you have neither?

+If the repository you are archiving has neither a `codemeta.json` nor a `CITATION.cff` file, IGA will automatically act as if the `--all-metadata` option is being used.
+This helps produce a more complete InvenioRDM record, and while the result will not be as comprehensive as if a repository has a `codemeta.json` or at least a `CITATION.cff` file, it will be better than nothing.

+## What if IGA misses things?

+If you have a `codemeta.json` and/or a `CITATION.cff` file in your repository, but they are not as complete as they could be or you feel that IGA should get more metadata from the GitHub repository, you can try to invoke IGA with the `--all-metadata` option.
+This may or may not result in a richer metadata record, depending on how complete the CodeMeta and/or CFF files are; however, it can also produce more duplicate or unwanted values, which is why the default in IGA is to focus on the CodeMeta and CFF files.